 Sailing along the southern coast of Cuba.
-Snorkelling, kayaking, and fishing equipment.
+Snorkelling and kayaking.
 Bath and beach towels.
 All transport between destinations and to/from included activities.
 EUR12 per day Cuba Sailing Tax.

 Sail on a catamaran along the beautiful southern coast of Cuba, stop to snorkel or share a drink with friendly locals, sample delicious seafood – fresh from the ocean

 While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.

 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.